-- the research topics proposed for the upcoming research calls in the current H2020 programme with detailed sections on the reasons and ways to approach the solutions - the research topics proposed for the NGI Programme implemented in the upcoming Horizon Europe Research programme with a section proposing potential ways to approach the solutions, knowing that the aim of the research is to innovate and that these calls will be made in the future when technology will have evolved offering other potential solutions

-■ Section 4: Recommendations for the NGI Programme

-This section presents recommendations for optimising the NGI programme through specific selection criteria for the projects proposed and for the intermediaries which will be implementing the calls with external stakeholders.
-In addition a set of recommendations are made with regards to making sure the NGI has a coherent and functionally adequate intervention logic.

-■ Annexe 1: Glossary

-This section presents a short description of the communities and organisations which are listed in the proposal calls, as well as explanation of some technical terms used in the document.

-Annexe 2: EC Policy areas This section lists the EC policy areas which are referred to in the proposal calls
+- the research topics proposed for the upcoming research calls in the current H2020 programme with detailed sections on the reasons and ways to approach the solutions - the research topics proposed for the NGI Programme implemented in FP9 Research programme with a section proposing potential ways to approach the solutions, knowing that the aim of the research is to innovate and that these calls will be made in the future when technology will have evolved offering other potential solutions - Section 4: Recommendations for the NGI Programme This section presents recommendations for optimising the NGI programme through specific selection criteria for the projects proposed and for the intermediaries which will be implementing the calls with external stakeholders.
+In addition a set of recommendations are made with regards to making sure the NGI has a coherent and functionally adequate intervention logic. - Annexe 1: Outcome of the Final workshop This section presents the set up and the outcome of the final workshop presenting the study results. - Annexe 2: Glossary This section presents a short description of the communities and organisations which are listed in the proposal calls, as well as explanation of some technical terms used in the document. - Annexe 3: EC Policy areas This section lists the EC policy areas which are referred to in the proposal calls

-1.3.
-Context of this document: the Vision for a Next Generation Internet and the drivers for change
+1.3.Context of this document: the Vision for a Next Generation Internet and the drivers for change

-This report is the final report of the study which earlier delivered a Vision for the Next Generation Internet.
+This report is the final report of the study which also delivered a Vision for the Next Generation Internet.
 The Vision is structured on the drivers for change for a Next Generation Internet identified in the study.
 The Vision text is presented below, as it provides the strategic direction for the research topics: